CleyFaye/loadconfig/README.md

 properties that are arrays, in which case each value is concatenated to the array.
 If the default value is a number, values are converted to floats.
+For boolean, if the argument is present, the value is set to true.
+If the default value is true and you want to set it to false, it is possible to use `--no-<arg name>`.
+Arrays only support strings.